 A second reason is linked to the fact, not spotted by any journalists, that, although Euroclear’s holding company is a UK plc, its domicile is actually in Switzerland, specifically in Baar which is in the canton of Zug, one of Switzerland’s many tax friendly cantons (n 1 p 46):

-It seems that Euroclear’s choice of a UK plc as vehicle for its holding company was principally motivated by the fact that it was an efficient way to have an EU holding company (which could be regulated by an EU central bank) with a Swiss domicile (where it paid no taxes).
+It seems that Euroclear’s choice of a UK plc as vehicle for its holding company was principally motivated by the fact that it was an efficient way to have an EU holding company (which could be regulated by an EU central bank) with a Swiss domicile (which paid no taxes).
 Buried deeper in the annual report we find an altogether conventional use of this arrangement (parent company n 11 p 117):

-The holding company licensed certain intangible rights to its subsidiaries, thus reducing their taxable profits, while the holding company didn’t pay any tax on that licence income, being domiciled in Zug.
+The holding company licensed certain intangible rights to its subsidiaries, thus reducing their taxable profits, while the holding company didn’t pay any tax on that license income, being Swiss domiciled.
 Such licensing arrangements may be more difficult to organise between an EU subsidiary and a non-EU holding company post-Brexit, on that I am not qualified to advise.
 But the annual report does show that these intangible rights have been sold to the subsidiaries in 2016, thereby removing one of the holdco’s functions.
 Whether that was done in anticipation of Brexit, or Euroclear was going to do it and the holding company’s licensing role was going to disappear anyway, is open to question.
 If I was a newshound my nostrils would be twitching.
 But Ben Chu was too busy searching for a non-existent Brexit impact to follow this lead.

 Euroclear’s chief executive Lieve Mostrey (yes, she’s Belgian) says this in an interview transcribed in Euroclear’s annual report (p 8):